anushkadeshpande/typescript-scratchpad/README.md

 Under the covers, TS inheritance is transpiled into prototypical inheritance in JS.

+A class can extend another class using the `extends` keyword.

 Additional techniques in super class:
 - Can be abstract
 - Can have abstract methods